Vorlde/Pairs_trading-Capstone/README.md

 3. LSTM training - We have 2 sequential models
    - predict if cointgration will last or not [Partially Completed]
    - model the hedge ratio future [Partially Completed]
-4. We will compare proposed framework, existing rolling OLS and Kalman methods by trading via 1.RL | 2.Threshold based agent
+4. We will compare proposed framework, existing rolling OLS and Kalman methods by trading via 1.RL | 2.Threshold based agent  [To start]